Developer Guide

 Alternative 1 (current choice): Require Classes that want to be displayed to implement

-), which scales easily.
+CommandResultto contain a uniform type (InfoObject), which scales easily.
 Also gives control over which classes can be displayed, and which classes cannot (yet). - Cons: Empty

-interface may lead to confusion for new developers.
+InfoObjectinterface may lead to confusion for new developers.

 - Pros: Allows